Deaf Driving Digital Experiences

 The Roll Out Of The Idea

-This was the first commercial shaped by the Accessibility Team, and it marked a turning point for bringing Deaf driving concepts to a broader audience.
+This was the first commercial shaped by the FEDA (Ford Empowering Diverse Abilities) accessibility team, and it marked a turning point for bringing deaf driving concepts to a broader audience.
 As we began sharing the work publicly, the goal was to introduce these ideas in a clear, relatable way and show how accessible in-vehicle communication can improve everyday moments for more drivers.

-This was the first commercial shaped by the Accessibility Team, and it marked a turning point for bringing Deaf driving concepts to a broader audience.
+This was the first commercial shaped by the FEDA (Ford Empowering Diverse Abilities) accessibility team, and it marked a turning point for bringing deaf driving concepts to a broader audience.
 As we began sharing the work publicly, the goal was to introduce these ideas in a clear, relatable way and show how accessible in-vehicle communication can improve everyday moments for more drivers.

 MORE PROJECTS